Balaji01-4D/MeineAI/README.md

 Contributions are welcome!
 If you'd like to contribute to MEINEAI, please fork the repository and submit a pull request.
 You can also open issues for feature requests or bug reports.

-Here's an updated **Commands** section based on your examples with varied names and paths:

----

-Here’s the updated **Commands** section with system-related commands:

----

 ## Basic Usage